fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 ### Import

+Before importing an existing certificate/key pair from your Mac to match, you need to export the certificates in the right formats.

+1. Open Keychain Access
+2. Go into the certificates tab
+3. Filter for the certificate you want to export
+4. Klick the small “>” next to the certificate to reveal the key
+5. Right Klick on the key, choose export
+6. Choose the “P12” Format, klick “OK”
+7. Do not set a password, just klick “OK”
+8. Right Click on the certificate, choose export
+9. Choose the “CER” Format, klick “OK”
+10. Copy the Certificates.cer and Certificates.p12 files into your project folder

 To import and encrypt a certificate (`.cer`), the private key (`.p12`) and the provisioning profiles (`.mobileprovision` or `.provisionprofile`) into the _match_ repo run:

 ```no-highlight